ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

 We created a simple utility called `graphical` to disable/enable the MATE desktop environment for easily creating a headless *"server"*.
-Executing `graphical disable` will present a console login on the next boot, with now X11 or associated services running.
+Executing `graphical disable` will present a console login on the next boot, with no X11 or associated services running.
 If you want to get the full Ubuntu MATE desktop back, run `graphical enable` and reboot.

 ## Hardware accelerated video